4awpawz/fusion.ssg/README.md

 - [X] Work in progress templates.

-### What Remains To Be Done
+### What Still Remains To Be Done

-- End-User project generation.
+- End-User project generation - _currently under development_.

-- Project website and documentation.
+- Project documentation website - _currently under development_.

-- Encourage early community involvement.
+- Encourage early community involvement and adoption.

 - Provide sufficient testing to reduce the likelihood of introducing regressions.